feathersjs/docs/getting-started/scaffolding.md

 $ curl 'http://localhost:3030/messages/' -H 'Content-Type: application/json' --data-binary '{ "text": "Hello Feathers!" }'
 ```

-> **ProTip:** If you are making requests from a browser or Postman you want to make sure you set the the `Accepts` header to `application/json` otherwise you will get HTML errors back.
+> **ProTip:** If you are making requests from a browser or Postman you want to make sure you set the the `Accept` header to `application/json` otherwise you will get HTML errors back.
 For more information see the [Error Handling section](../middleware/error-handling.md).

 You can also connect to the real-time API using [Socket.io](../real-time/socket-io.md).
 The easiest way to do so is using the [Feathers client](../clients/feathers.md).
 You can learn more about using Feathers on the client in the [Client chapter](../clients/readme.md).